dave-yang/krystal-docs/Components/HTTP.md

 # HTTP response

 HTTP response is represented by `response` service, which is available as a property in controllers.
-You can use this service, if you want to controll the way of response is generation.
+You can use this service, if you want to controll the way of response generation.

 It's used like this: